isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

 ## Testing and publishing the journey {testing-publishing}

-The **[Segment Trigger]** activity allows you to test the journey either on a unitary profile, or on 100 randomly selected test profiles.
+The **[Read Segment]** activity allows you to test the journey either on a unitary profile, or on 100 randomly selected test profiles.

 * To test the journey on a unitary profile, activate the test mode then click the **[!UICONTROL xxx]** button from the left pane.
 You can then configure the test mode as usual, as well as track the progress of the test profile in the journey using the visual flow.